 As health systems are driven to accept increasing accountability, payers and providers are looking for the biopharmaceutical industry to share the risks around performance of their products.
 Outcomes-based agreements (OBA) can be seen as the next chapter of the pay-for-value trend wherein the reimbursement for the pharmaceutical product is tied to the measurable ‘real world’ value it provides in terms of predefined outcomes.

 Outcome based agreements (OBAs) are a type of value-based risk sharing agreement between payers and drug manufacturers.
 OBAs are a useful tool for managing uncertainty regarding a drug’s real world clinical benefit, the economic impact to a payer’s budget, and market penetration.
 Read this white paper to learn about a six-stage process that will put you on the right path for attaining a successful OBA!

-Certara scientists performed gap analysis to help a small biotech company create a pressure-tested clinical pharmacology package for the first NDA submission for a novel oncology drug.
+Certara scientists performed helped a small biotech company create a clinical pharmacology package for their NDA submission for a novel oncology drug.

 This white paper addresses common PBPK myths and misconceptions and demonstrates how this approach is an industrial and regulatory necessity in modern drug development.